 Students observe and explore objects within daily life.
 They react and respond to objects and experience measurement attributes in practical situations.
 Students explore objects of varying weights, lengths, capacities and materials.
 They show an awareness of time and daily routine by responding to a signal from the teacher, and items being brought out or removed.
 Students respond to a signal from a timer, used to indicate the end of an activity.
 Students explore and respond to objects of varying textures, colours, sizes and shapes.
 Students explore space by moving and changing position and location, and respond to changes in position.

 Students observe objects and events within their daily life.
 Students begin to display a similar and predictable reaction to regular events.
 They respond to major changes to regular games and activities associated with chance, surprise and predictability, such as hitting a switch to activate a toy.

-There are four mathematics courses offered at Rossmoyne Senior High School: one General course and three Australian Tertiary Admission Rank (ATAR) courses.
+There are four mathematics courses offered at Rossmoyne Senior High School: one General and three Australian Tertiary Admission Rank (ATAR) courses.
 Each course is organised into four units.
-Units 1 and Units 2 are taken in Year 11.
-Units 3 and Units 4 will be offered in Year 12 for the first time in 2016.
-The Western Australian Certificate of Education(WACE) examination for each of the three ATAR courses is based on Units 3 and Units 4 only.
+Units 1 and 2 are taken in Year 11.
+Units 3 and 4 are taken in Year 12.
+The Western Australian Certificate of Education(WACE) examination for each of the three ATAR courses is based on Units 3 and 4 only.

 The courses are differentiated, each focusing on a pathway that will meet the learning needs of a particular group of senior secondary students.